pip-services/pip-services-docs/content/en/node/elasticsearch/_index.md

 no_list: true
 weight: 30
 description: >
-    ElasticSearch components for Node.js / ES2017
+    ElasticSearch components for Pip.Services in Node.js / ES2017.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

     The Elasticsearch module contains packages used to create Elasticsearch components, including logging components with data storage on the Elasticsearch server.
 ---